 This is probably the most realistic way for most people to make money via TikTok, even without accumulating a huge following and becoming a national-scale influencer.
 The secret is to have some other line of business or store, and use TikTok as an absolutely free way to promote and sell your products or services, or to promote your existing business.
 The great thing is that this can be just about any (legal) business or service, whether it’s nerdy, crafty, techy, or just crazy.

 For example, you may have a river rafting service that takes people on raft trips down the Colorado River every summer.
 Well, you can take videos of every raft trip you make, and make 15-second clips showing how much incredible fun people are having.
 Post that on TikTok, along with some promotional frames showing where you are, how to get in touch with you, what you charge, and when your next trip is, and you can find your bookings filling up like magic.
 TikTok isn’t directly paying you for anything, but your business is now making thousands of dollars on the referrals and new customers that you’re attracting with your videos.
-(And of course you can also put the videos on your Facebook page, your YouTube channel, etc.)
+(And of course, you can also put the videos on your Facebook page, your YouTube channel, etc.)

 Another example is someone who has a crafts business – say you make cool glass sculptures with melted glass.
 You can make super-fast How-I-Do-It videos showing your techniques (and how good you are at it, highlighting your best and most beautiful work) and casually mention that you also sell these sculptures via your website, which you then provide a link to.
-Not only do the how-to videos attract people who like your work, but you also can directly sell product right from your videos, and instead of you paying for the bandwidth, TikTok covers it for you.
+Not only do the how-to videos attract people who like your work, but you also can directly sell products right from your videos, and instead of you paying for the bandwidth, TikTok covers it for you.

-Finally, you can in essence advertise any business even if it isn’t something that translates well to video.
+Finally, you can, in essence, advertise any business even if it isn’t something that translates well to video.
 By putting up a video that’s fun, funny, creative, or musically great, you’ll attract attention – and then you can have a few frames at the end pitching your product or service.

 Method Four: Amazon Referral Links

 It is possible to make a lot of money from Amazon referral links if you do it right, although some people might be confused by the suggestion that you could do it on Tik Tok.
 How are you going to promote anything when your video and your bio can’t have links?
 You can’t expect your viewers to laboriously write down the link and then type it into a browser by hand – and even if they did do that, it could end up costing you your Amazon account!
-Amazon’s rules prohibit any link system that obscures or spoofs them from being able to tell where a given link came from.
-A manual link entry does just that – you want your viewers clicking and/or tapping, NOT writing down and retyping.
+Amazon’s rules prohibit any linked system that obscures or spoofs them from being able to tell where a given link came from.
+A manual link entry does just that – you want your viewers clicking and tapping, NOT writing down and retyping.
 So how do we do that?

 Your bio is the primary place where you can have written information on TikTok.
 (You can add text to your videos, but it tends to distract from the video itself.)
 However, you can’t have links on your bio page, either – you can have text, but it’s not clickable/tappable.
 Users can’t even select it to copy and paste it into a browser later.
 So what can you do?
-Basically, you want to focus your bio on one short text string: a shortened URL to your affiliate marketing landing page if your basic URL is unwieldy or non-catchy, or just the plain URL if it is catchy and short.
+You want to focus your bio on one short text string: a shortened URL to your affiliate marketing landing page if your basic URL is unwieldy or non-catchy, or just the plain URL if it is catchy and short.

 On your affiliate marketing landing page, you put the actual Amazon referral links.
-You’re definitely going to lose some sales momentum from people not being happy about having to type in your URL – so the shorter and sweeter you can make that URL, the better off you will be.
+You’re going to lose some sales momentum from people not being happy about having to type in your URL – so the shorter and sweeter you can make that URL, the better off you will be.
 Cross-marketing your links now becomes just a matter of making sure to have the right affiliate links for your video audience.
 Say you’ve done a 20-second lipsync of a Justin Beiber song.
 That’s probably not going to inspire anybody to want to go to your page and order football equipment from Amazon – but it may inspire them to want to buy Justin’s album directly.

 Got any other suggestions for making money on TikTok?
 We’d love to hear about them in the comments below!